-Internal Groups are a great way to build and organize internal or third-party test groups and provide insight into the SDK or API logs available from your test device during SDK integration testing.
+Internal Groups are a great way to build and organize internal or third-party test groups.
+They provide insight into your SDK or API logs, and are useful when testing your SDK integration.
 You can create an unlimited number of custom Internal Groups with up to 1,000 members.

-You need the Access Dev Console permissions for your app group to create and manage Internal Groups.
+You need the Access Dev Console permissions for your workspace to create and manage Internal Groups.

 Creating a group